howsoai/howso-engine/CONTRIBUTING.md

 | ------------------- | ------ |
 | type                | If single type, the type as a string.
 If multiple types, a list of types as strings.
 The available types are "list", "assoc", "number", "string", "boolean", "any".
 | ref                 | Instead of a full type map, use this to specify the name of a custom schema defined in (assoc) with label #!customTypes.
-| anyOf               | Used in place of 'type' or 'ref'.
-Value should be a list of strings or type (assocs).
+| any_of              | Used in place of 'type' or 'ref'.
+Value should be a list of strings or type (assocs) that the value must fit any of.
 | values              | Only used when `type` is "list".
 Values should be similar to the values of `type` and should define the possible types of the values.
 This value can be an assoc if the type is a data structure.
 | min_size            | Only applicable when `type` is "list".
 Value should be an integer.
 | max_indices         | Only applicable when `type` is "list".
 Value should be an integer.